Staying Fit

 3. A diet high in fruits, vegetables and whole grains; moderately high in lean protein such as low-fat dairy, fish and chicken; and high in minerals and fiber.

-Each of the three diets provided around 3,000 milligrams (mg) of sodium per day, which is more than what’s recommended in the Dietary Guidelines for Americans, but less than the average sodium intake for Americans (3,400 mg).
-Diets number 2 and 3, however, were richer in fiber as well as nutrients like potassium, magnesium, calcium and protein — all of which are thought to help lower blood pressure.
+Each of the three diets provided around 3,000 milligrams (mg) of sodium per day, which is more than the recommended daily limit of 2,300 mg, but less than the average sodium intake for Americans (3,500 mg per day).
+Diets number 2 and 3, however, were richer in fiber as well as nutrients such as potassium, magnesium, calcium and protein — all of which are thought to help lower blood pressure.

 The landmark study, which was published in 1997 in The New England Journal of Medicine, found that the third diet — the one chock full of fruits, veggies, whole grains and some lean protein — was more effective in reducing blood pressure than the other two.
 What’s more, participants with high blood pressure (hypertension) who were assigned to the third diet showed greater decreases in blood pressure than those without hypertension.